Introduction

 Close Reading: Recurring Themes Across the Collection

 A stable conceptual spine runs through the evidence base.
 Google Cloud Tech, Andrej Karpathy, and Stanford CS229 each present language modeling as sequence prediction under probability, then connect that objective to fluent generation , , .
-In this article’s interpretation, that framing helps reduce overclaiming about intelligence, intention, and truth, especially when read alongside the scaling results in Brown et al. and the architectural foundations in Vaswani et al. , .
+In the interpretation of this article, that framing helps reduce overclaiming about intelligence, intention, and truth, especially when read alongside the scaling results in Brown et al. and the architectural foundations in Vaswani et al. , .

 Architecture appears as the second major axis.
 IBM Technology provides a compact systems-level explanation of transformer-based language models.
 StatQuest expands tokenization and embedding intuition step by step.
 Yannic Kilcher deepens attention mechanics from a model-design perspective , , .
 The Vaswani et al. paper grounds these explanations in the original motivation: replace sequential recurrence with parallel attention to improve both translation quality and training efficiency .
 Together these sources move from broad understanding to mechanism.